 And knowing how to do keyword research is the first step in getting the search engines to give you more than a passing nod.

 This is what most people’s keyword research process looks like:

 (image courtesy of Backlinko)

 Look familiar?
-That’s okay – until a few months ago, that’s how I thought of it too.
+That’s okay – until a year or so ago, that’s how I thought of it too.

 But if that’s the way you’re still doing it, then I’m here to tell you there’s an easier way to perform keyword research that won’t only get you better results, it will also give you content topics people are actually interested in learning about.

 How to Perform Keyword Research For Better Results

 First, think about how customers might search for what you’re selling.

 For example, if you’re an online business coach, chances are slim that a) you’ll be able to rank for the highly competitive keyword “online business coach”, and b) that people are actually going to type “online business coach” in the search bar (some will, but most won’t).